 Skip to Main Content

-Use the following form to request synchronous library instruction for your course, either in your classroom or online: Request for Synchronous Instruction.
+Use the following form to request a writing or research workshop for your course, either in your classroom or online: Writing and Research Workshop Request Form.

-Do your students struggle to identify appropriate resources for their research assignments?
-Do they rely on Google to find sources for their research papers?
-Are they getting lost in the overwhelming amount of information available online?
+Do your students struggle to identify and cite appropriate resources for their research assignments?
+Do they rely on Google to find sources for their research papers and get lost in the overwhelming amount of online information?

-Library instruction provides students with targeted lessons around research and information literacy skills, such as:
+Library and Academic Support staff create lessons and provide students with targeted lessons around research and writing skills, such as:

 • Setting up a search strategy